fluxninja/aperture/docs/content/concepts/advanced/dynamic-configuration.md

 :::

-For example, some actuation components can be switched between normal and dry run modes at runtime through dynamic configuration.
+Some actuation components can be switched between normal and dry run modes at runtime through dynamic configuration.
 Certain blueprints use [_Variable_](/reference/configuration/spec.md#variable) type components to implement dynamic control.
 For example, the
 [feature rollout blueprint](/reference/blueprints/load-ramping/base#dynamic-configuration)